 - A socket, which is usually made of strong metal.

 - A liner, which fits inside the socket.
-It is usually plastic, but some surgeons are now trying other materials, like ceramic.
+It is most often plastic.
+Some surgeons are now trying other materials, such as ceramic or metal.
 The liner allows the hip to move smoothly.

 - A metal or ceramic ball that will replace the round head (top) of your thigh bone.

-- A metal stem that is attached to the thigh bone to make the joint more stable.
+- A metal stem that is attached to the thigh bone to anchor the joint.

 Why the Procedure is Performed

 The most common reason to have this surgery is to relieve arthritis.
 Severe arthritis pain can limit your activities.